SCORE Engage Policies

 - Must have a photo associated with the account.

 - Must select a minimum of 1 and a maximum of 6 areas of expertise and 6 industries.

 - Must provide a career summary (“How I Can Help You” information for clients).

 - Must select or update the languages section of your profile.

 - Volunteers with classification 'Mentor' must review, and update if required, their Volunteer profile annually (based on the date they became Active).
 The mentor is notified 30 days prior to Active Volunteer Status Date to review volunteer profile.

-- Coaches must make updates to the Provisional Volunteer’s Profile as they complete certain training requirements.
+- Coaches must make updates to the Provisional Volunteer’s Application as they complete certain training requirements.